xahors/window-getter/README.md

 # window-getter

-window-getter is a Linux desktop utility and command-line tool for inspecting active graphical windows, managing process lifecycles (closing, terminating, relaunching), and generating compositor window rules for Hyprland and Sway.
+window-getter is a Linux desktop utility and command-line tool for inspecting active graphical windows, managing process lifecycles (closing, terminating, relaunching), and generating compositor window rules for Hyprland, Niri, Sway/i3, and KDE Plasma.

 ---